 A. Again it depends on how we frame things, what questions we ask.
 With the usual kinds of greenhouse gas accounting, increasing soil carbon is probably beside the point.
 As growing the soil carbon sponge, it's extremely important for all kinds of reasons.

 Photosynthesis, which drives carbon cycling, only captures about a quarter watt of sunlight energy per square meter of the earth's surface, on average.
 Water cycling captures about 80 watts per square meter (global average over all seasons, night and day, all latitudes), and thus does about 320 times the work.
-We need to ally ourselves with the big one.
+We need to ally ourselves with the big one, and of course photosynthesis gives us the means to do this.

 It is in these water dynamics where the dangerous effects of climate change are, and this is where the remedy may lie, as Walter Jehne has been emphasizing for the last dozen years or so.
 The transformational chemistry of living organisms creates the carbon-glued soil aggregate, the soil carbon sponge, that is our fundamental hydrological infrastructure, and on which our other infrastructures of asphalt, steel, concrete, technology, economy, and civilization depend. (see also soilcarboncoalition.org/files/guide.pdf)